openSUSE/news-o-o/_posts/2012-02-07-gnome-accesibility-hackfest-interview.markdown

 <!-- more -->Orca, of course, is not the only assistive technology out there.
 Speech recognition tools can make it possible for users to speak the name of something they wish to click on, like the 'Close' button in a dialog box, and then do the clicking for them through AT-SPI.
 A screen magnifier can make sure the user's location is always visible on the screen by paying attention to changes in the location of the caret, in the selected item, and in the focused item -- each of which gets reported to assistive technologies by AT-SPI.

 AT-SPI in turn needs a way to get this information from the applications being used.
-This is typically accomplished through the application's toolkit.Â  For instance, Gtk+, Clutter, Gecko, and other toolkits implement an accessibility abstraction layer called ATK.Â  If a toolkit implements ATK, then AT-SPI will automatically receive the information from that toolkit thanks to the atk-bridge.
+This is typically accomplished through the application's toolkit.
+For instance, Gtk+, Clutter, Gecko, and other toolkits implement an accessibility abstraction layer called ATK.
+If a toolkit implements ATK, then AT-SPI will automatically receive the information from that toolkit thanks to the atk-bridge.
 It turns out that, in the case of Qt, there is no ATK implementation.
 Instead Qt implements its own direct bridge to AT-SPI.
 But that is a special case.
 What is important is that in all cases, accessible free desktop toolkits expose information to assistive technologies, and assistive technologies get that information via AT-SPI.